Healthdirect Free Australian health advice you can count on.

 The plan may include different treatment strategies and tools.
 Your doctor may recommend a referral to a psychologist, social worker, psychiatrist or paediatrician.

-You can support your child at home by:
+Tips to support your child at home:

 Your doctor may also refer your child for psychological therapy.
 This could be cognitive behavioural therapy (CBT), interpersonal therapy (IPT), family therapy or individual therapy.
+If your child's symptoms do not improve, your doctor may refer you to a child psychiatrist who can discuss medicines for depression (antidepressants).

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.